 The State has also put several invasive species on a Watch List, which includes such common species as Norway maple, dame’s rocket, yellow flag, reed canary grass, and multiflora rose.
 The Watch List has no legal status, but is a useful tool for those who sell, purchase, or grow plants and want to avoid those that are problematic.
-For more information on these lists, refer to the website of the VT Invasive Exotic Plant Committee, VT Invasive Plants.
+For more information on these lists, refer to the website maintained by UVM Extension and Vermont DEC on invasive species

 To learn more about non-native invasive plants common to Bennington County and how to manage them, refer to our brochure, “Guests Who Won’t Go Home: Managing non-native plant species in home landscapes, fields and forests in Bennington County, Vermont”.